semgrep/testo/README.md

 Features include:

 - support for explicit XFAIL tests i.e. tests that are expected to fail, indicating that they should be fixed eventually;
-- support for test snapshots i.e. persistent storage of captured stdout or stderr;
+- support for test snapshots i.e. persistent storage of captured stdout, stderr, or output files;
 - reviewing and approving tests without re-running them;
 - nested test suites;
 - various ways to select tests;